jonnyli1125/gector-ja/README.md

 ## Datasets

 - [Japanese Wikipedia dump](https://dumps.wikimedia.org/), extracted with [WikiExtractor](https://github.com/attardi/wikiextractor), synthetic errors generated using preprocessing scripts
-  - 19,841,767 sentences
+  - 19,841,767 training sentences
 - [NAIST Lang8 Learner Corpora](https://sites.google.com/site/naistlang8corpora/)
-  - 6,066,306 sentences
+  - 6,066,306 training sentences (generated from 3,084,0376 original sentences)

 ### Synthetically Generated Error Corpus

-The Wikipedia corpus was used to synthetically generate errorful sentences, with a method similar to [Awasthi et al. 2019](https://github.com/awasthiabhijeet/PIE/tree/master/errorify), but for Japanese.
+The Wikipedia corpus was used to synthetically generate errorful sentences, with a method similar to [Awasthi et al. 2019](https://github.com/awasthiabhijeet/PIE/tree/master/errorify), but with adjustments for Japanese.
 The details of the implementation can be found in the [preprocessing scripts](https://github.com/jonnyli1125/gector-ja/blob/main/utils/) in this repository.

 Example error-generated sentence:
 ```